yellott/crawlee-session-pool-bug-mre/README.md

-### This is example of weired behavior of SessionPool from crawlee package.
+### This is example of weird behavior of SessionPool from crawlee package.
 SessionPool generates more sessions that needed and also does not respect `maxUsageCount` constraint.
 At the first look seems to be another concurrency issue.
 #### Install deps
 ```sh
 npm i